 This precision aerobatic maneuver looks like a figure-S lying on its side.
 It consists of a 3/4 loop with a 1/2, roll as the plane flies inverted downward at a 45·degree angle, followed by another ¾ loop and another 1/2 roll during the second descending angle.
 It is especially impressive when performed close to the […]

-Nearly all aerobatic maneuvers involve some segment(s) of inverted flight, so to keep progressing, you need to develop proficiency with inverted flight.
-To start, let’s do away with the often ...
-Continue reading ...
-Join our premium membership!
+Regardless of the type of airplane you fly, whether it’s a warbird, an EDF jet or a Piper Cub, nearly all aerobatic maneuvers involve some inverted flight.
+So to keep improving your flight skills, you need to develop proficiency with inverted flight.
+To start, let’s do away with the often repeated reference to the elevator […]

 On your first attempts, it’s wise to enter your knife-edge maneuvers from a slight climb to buy yourself some extra time to think through the steps so you don’t finding yourself rushing to recover.
 You’ll also find it much easier to build your first sustained knife-edge if you initially roll the airplane in the same […]